njuwill/bigfoot-tutorials/rstudio/RStudio Tutorial.md

 * dplyr-json-join.R

     Read json files with Spark and join them to get a user counts by group id.
-Make a box plot.
+Make a bar plot.
 This is part of the tests for `dplyr-json-join.R`.
 Requires Spark 2.0.x.

 * dplyr-json.R